All material within this website unless stated otherwise is subject to copyright and may not be copied and reproduced without prior permission.

 Permission is not needed to make a link to this website.

-Please use our contact form if you require any further information.
+Please use our contact form below if you require any further information.

-Most of the images within the site have been hand drawn or computer drawn from site observations, imagination or from out-of-copyright sources.
+Images within the site have been hand drawn or computer drawn from site observations, imagination or from out-of-copyright sources.
 Any other images have been credited wherever possible.
-Photographs have been taken by the authors or by contributors, where this is not the case photographs have been credited.
+Photographs have been taken by the authors or by contributors (including those under licence from Creative Commons), where this is not the case photographs have been credited.